KLINGTdotNET/gnome3-wallpaper-tool/README.md

-# A python script that creates a gnome-art.xml
+# A python script that creates a gnome3 wallpaper xml

 ## how to run